DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 - [Fly.io](http://fly.io): Simple scale-to-zero micro-vm-based cloud with integrated wireguard.
 - [Vercel](https://vercel.com): Developer-focused cloud built on AWS cloud functions popular with JavaScript frameworks.
 - [Render](http://render.com): A "Modern Heroku" focused on developer experience and simplicity.
-- [Digital Ocean](https://www.digitalocean.com): A cloud built around virtual machines with managed databases and storage.
+- [Digital Ocean](https://www.digitalocean.com): A cloud built around virtual machines, databases, and storage.

 For *HotDog* we're going to deploy on [Fly.io](http://fly.io).
 We like [Fly.io](http://fly.io) for a number of reasons.
 Most importantly, Fly is built on Amazon's [Firecracker](https://firecracker-microvm.github.io) project which is entirely written in Rust!